-Japan to speed up warship-building project to reinforce East China Sea, sources say | The Japan Times
+Japan to speed up warship-building project to reinforce East China Sea: sources | The Japan Times

 Naval shipyard operators including Mitsubishi Heavy Industries, Japan Marine United Corp.
 (JMU) and Mitsui Engineering and Shipbuilding are expected to bid for the work, the people said.

-Japan and China dispute ownership of a group of islands in the East China Sea, about 220 km (140 miles) northeast of Taiwan.
-In Japan, they are known as the Senkakus, while China calls them the Diaoyu islands.
+Japan and China dispute ownership of a group of islands in the East China Sea about 220 km (140 miles) northeast of Taiwan.
+In Japan, they are known as the Senkakus, while China calls them Diaoyu and Taiwan calls them Tiaoyutai.

-Senior Japanese military officials have said they are concerned that China may seek to increase its influence in the East China Sea around Japan’s southern Okinawa island chain.
+Senior Japanese military officials have said they are concerned China may seek to increase its influence in the East China Sea around the Okinawa island chain.
 Japan provides military aid to Southeast Asian countries, including the Philippines and Vietnam, that oppose China’s territorial claims in the neighboring South China Sea.

 The change is meant to ensure naval shipyards remain open.